 - Crack in the eggs.
 With a wooden spoon stir the eggs gently to break them up, gradually incorporating more of the flour around the edge.
 Don’t push the flour into the eggs, it should fall in on its own accord.

 - Once the mixture is mostly combined and thick add a splash of the liquid to loosen and mix together.
 Beat to ensure the mixture is smooth.
 Repeat this until all the flour is incorporated and thin enough to add the rest of the milk.

 - Store in the fridge for at least 30 mins.

-- Heat the oven to 200°C/Gas Mark 6.
-Pour the fat into the bases of a muffin tin, approximately 2mm in each.
-Put this in the oven to heat through.
+- Heat the oven to 200°C/180°C fan/400°F. Pour the fat into the bases of a muffin tin, approximately 2mm in each (if using goose fat, take it out of the fridge/warm in a pan to melt it).
+Put the tray in the oven to heat the oil through.

-- Once the batter has rested and fat is hot, test with a splash of batter.
+- Once the batter has rested and fat is hot, pour all the batter into a jug.
+Test the oil with a splash of batter.
 It should sizzle and spit.
 If it is not hot enough the Yorkshires won’t grow.